Roll20/roll20-character-sheets/vampire-v5/README.md

 ## Installation instructions.
+If you have access to Roll20
+1. Select the Vampire the Masquerade 5th Edition character sheet.
+2. Go to Settings -> API Settings
+3. If the "Vampire The Masquerade 5th Edition Dice Mechanics" API is available and uploaded to Roll20, select it in the dropdown menu.
+You are now good to go.
+If not, go to step 4.
+4. Click New Script and call it hq.js (any name will do, but its a nice nod to Konrad's work)
+5. Copy the contents VTM Dice Mechanics.js in the hq.js window and press save.
+7. You are now good to go ^_^!

 In the event you only have access to these files and need to do so manually.

 1. Create your new Roll20.